JGefroh/hog/README.md

 # hog
 HOG, the Highly Opinionated Generator, is a code generator designed to make work easier for me.

+It auto-generates a barebones Java EE backend (REST Endpoint, Manager, DAO Layer, Entity) for a given data model.

  Work smart, not hard.

+### How do I use it?
+* Add field names, types, and relationships as if you were creating a domain model object or JPA entity.
+* Once you are done, click `generate`.
+* Copy the generated code in the `generated/` folder into your project.

+### Frequently Asked Questions (FAQ)

+##### It doesn't work!
+Sorry.
+Try making sure you don't have any typos in your input.
+If it doesn't fix it, please submit an issue.

+##### Why are there compile errors?
+The program doesn't do any input checking.
+If a field name or type is invalid, or a field has a disallowed attribute, the program will still generate it anyways.
+I recommend hand-fixing any code that is generated and double checking if that is what you wanted.

+Some areas also skipped because the program doesn't know what to do - fill these in manually!

+##### Why does the generated code not follow <INSERT BEST PRACTICE HERE>?
+The generators were designed for a specific non-ideal development situation.
+I highly recommend changing things to match your coding needs.